 What Isn’t Covered?

+As with any warranty plan, there are components that are excluded from coverage.
 Here are the repairs and parts not covered under the Acura New Vehicle Limited Warranty:

 - Normal wear or deterioration of any part